GameXTrade/GXT-FastApi/README.md

 If you are not using Docker, make sure your config file is mostly filled out.

-- installation command where requirements.txt is located `pip install --no-cache-dir --upgrade pip -r requirements.txt`
+- installation command where requirements.txt is located

+  - `pip install --no-cache-dir --upgrade pip -r requirements.txt`

-- run command where main.py is located
+- run command when environment is activated
-  `uvicorn app.main:app --host localhost --port 8000  --reload`
+  - `uvicorn app.main:app --host localhost --port 8000  --reload`

 ## Run localy with Docker